 Innovative Transport Design, Planning and Operational Simulation Software Packages

-There are currently several computer-based software packages that can assist the planning, network design and operating performance of a various innovative transport technologies..
+There are currently several computer-based software packages that can assist the planning, network design and assessment of operating performance of a various innovative transport technologies..
 A brief description of each of them is given below.
 The first known PRT simulation model of this type was developed by the Aerospace Corporation in the 1970's but is no longer operational.
-It is described in a book entitled Fundamentals of Personal Rapid Transit by Jack Irving, et al. Others have been developed by the Germans, Japanese, French, Americans and others during the past three decades.
+It is described in a book entitled Fundamentals of Personal Rapid Transit by Jack Irving, et al. Others have been developed by the Germans, Japanese, French, British, Americans and others during the past three decades.
 For a review of these efforts, see the paper entitled "Some History of 32 PRT Simulation Programs", by J.E.
 Anderson.
-The most recent work (2000-2008) has been done in the EU and the USA.
-Hermes, RUF and iTS MAIT are the only software packages that are currently known to be freely available to the public.
+The most recent work (2000-2011) has been done in the EU and the USA.
+Hermes, RUF, iTS MAIT, CityMobil and BeamEd are the only software packages that are currently known to be freely available to the public.

 Hermes PRT network simulator, by Chris Xithalis (Greece)